Untitled-Document-1/BlockWindows/README.md

 BlockWindows.bat Right Click and "Run as Admin"

 hosts.bat Works with Windows 7 and 8.
-Appends current hosts file.
+Appends to current hosts file.
 Run from your Downloads directory.
-Doesn't work on Windows 10, copy hosts file to your router or firewall if using Windows 10
+Doesn't work on Windows 10, copy hosts.list file to your router or firewall if using Windows 10

-hosts2.bat Blocks M$ hosts with firewall *BLOCKS most M$ sites OUTLOOK,HOTMAIL,ETC REM any you use*
+mshosts.bat Blocks MS hosts with firewall *BLOCKS most M$ sites OUTLOOK,HOTMAIL,ETC REM any you use*

-hosts DNS file of MS hosts to block

-hostlist MS Hosts file to blocking for router or firewall use

-hosts-dnsmasq Hosts file for dd-wrt and other routers

 HideWindowsUpdates.vbs Hides blocked updates, to reinstall click 'show hidden updates'